wihoho/KNN/README.md

 KNN
 ===
+To know more about this project, please refer to `https://www.dropbox.com/s/5viyu1ok5nr8mtt/KNN.pdf`

 This is a course assignment, and we are supposed to implement the basic K-Nearest Neighbor algorithm.
 Below are the basic classes deisgned in the initial phase:

 - **FileManager**